METHADRENALINE/SMP-Creative/README.md

 Licensing is split by content type.

-Source code, plugin resources, Gradle build files, and other code-related files are licensed under the GNU General Public License v3.0 only.
+Source code, plugin resources, Gradle build files, and other code related files are licensed under the GNU General Public License v3.0 only.

 See [LICENSE](LICENSE) for details.